 A "reaffirm" for purposes of this law includes, but is not limited to, any handgun, pistol, shotgun, black powder, firearm, starter gun, or any other weapon that uses gunpowder or another explosive to re ammunition; the frame of such a weapon; any firearm or silencer; any explosive bomb, grenade, poison gas bomb, or similar explosive devices and any other type of weapon that shoots ammunition by use of an explosive or other propellant, if it has a barrel with a bore of more than one-half inch in diameter.
-The definition of "firearm" under this law does not include devices that were not designed to use as a weapon (for example, replicas this law does not include devices that were not designed to use as a weapon (for example, replicas and water guns).
+The definition of "firearm" under this law does not include devices that were not designed to be used as a weapon (for example, replicas and water guns).